Skip to contents

 export_tfl(tbl, preview = TRUE, header_left = "Data row: grey text")

-5. Group column style — gp$group_col and per-column override
+Group column — gp$group_col and per-column override

 Row-header (group) columns — those designated via dplyr::group_by() — receive their own style key, gp$group_col, which also inherits gp$table.